Tanzania Itinerary: 2 Weeks

 Daily Safari Highlights:

-• Witnessing a male lion eating a zebra, then seeing a hyena steal a leg
+• A lion eating a zebra, then seeing a hyena steal a leg

-• Spotting our first cheetah- that is later chased away by a baboon!
+• Our first cheetah- later chased away by a baboon!

-• Seeing a leopard resting up in a tree
+• A leopard resting up in a tree

-• Having a rare sighting of African wild dogs
+• A rare sighting of African wild dogs

-• Happening upon seven lions sleeping in a big kitty pile!
+• Seven lions sleeping in a big kitty pile!

 • Our jeep getting stuck at dusk, and then seeing a herd of 24 elephants right by us!!